NinthDesertDude/Endurance-Maze/Icon, Thumbnail, Readme/Readme.txt

 MngrTitle handles menus.
 TitleItem objects make up the buttons.
 MngrLvl loads and saves levels, but most importantly, ties all gameplay logic together.
-It loads all block textures and updates/draws them in a loaded block list of MazeBlock objects (which are templates for all blocks).
+It loads all block textures and updates/draws them in a loaded block list of GameObj objects (base class of all blocks).

 MngrEditor handles level editing.
-The toolbar contains customization tools for each block and the sidebar contains a populated list of each item to work with.
+The bottom bar contains customization tools for each block and the sidebar contains a populated list of each item to work with.
 The sidebar uses ImgType objects and the toolbar uses PropButton.
 The level itself uses ImgBlock objects to represent all of the blocks.

-For items, actionIndex is used to give items unique or corresponding action indices.
-This is used with actuators to trigger isActivated, causing any activated objects to perform behaviors according to their actionType.
-For all blocks, 0 and 1 toggle visibility/enabled, 2 destroys the item.
-3 rotates clockwise and 4 counter-clockwise.

-To add a menu item, load its texture and make a TitleItem object.
-Add what happens when clicked to MngrTitle's Update method.

-To add a maze block, include the sprite asset and make a MazeBlock child object.
-Add the game logic as you see fit.
-Load its content under MngrLvl's LoadContent method.
-Include it in Utils.BlockFromType.
-Add it to Type enum.
-Add it to itemTypes in LoadContent under MngrEditor.
-Add it to AdjustSprite method in ImgBlock.
-Add customization restrictions under MngrEditor in Update.
+For all blocks, signalListenChannel specifies the channel they respond to signals sent, if any, via the signalSendChannel property.
+The actionType is what it does when a signal is heard.
+This is the basis for automation support in the game.
+For all blocks, 0 and 1 toggle visibility/enabled, 2 rotates clockwise, 3 counter-clockwise, and 4 destroys the block.

 ***Bugs, workarounds, and bad design***
 Cruft tends to be encapsulated in blocks titled "Interaction:" and the name of